 Clots or thrombosis can create obstructions in the veins.
 Deep Vein Thrombosis (DVT) develops when a blood clot forms in the deep veins.
 As deep veins carry the majority of blood, any obstructions in the vein can create life-threatening conditions.

 Deep veins in the legs are usually where Deep Vein Thrombosis occurs.
 When blood thickens commonly due to dehydration, blood clots develop.
-They can either cause pain, swelling, discoloration or cramping in the affected area or not present any symptoms at all.
+They can either cause pain, swelling, discolouration or cramping in the affected area or not present any symptoms at all.

 Blood clots are not to be taken lightly as they can cause life-threatening conditions such as pulmonary embolism.
 This happens when a part of the blood clot breaks away and blocks a blood vessel of the lung.